Why are your website visitors queuing?

 When are your website visitors queuing?

-If you know there’s likely to be a surge in traffic, you can plan for it.
+If you know there’s likely to be a surge in traffic to your e commerce site, you can plan for the website traffic with a virtual waiting room.
 All of the options in our ‘why’ section help provide a suspected timeframe for high-traffic events.
-With that in mind, your system needs to manage the following by whichever means suits your setup.
+With that in mind, your waiting room system needs to manage the following by whichever means suits your setup.

 - Increased traffic over a given period

-It could be a weekend, or it could be a month—either way, the surge needs to be managed fairly.
+It could be a weekend, or it could be a month—either way, the surge to your ecommerce website from a holiday shopping season needs to be managed fairly with a wating room.
+Even major retailers can struggle during holiday season.

 - High demand at a single specific time

-Special event ticket sales or product/new range launches pinpoint the start of an influx of excessive traffic and a possibility for an accurate estimation of its duration.
+Special event ticket sales or product/new range launches pinpoint the start of an influx of excessive traffic to your ecommerce website and a possibility for an accurate estimation of its duration.

 Where are your website visitors queuing?

-Another crucial factor is how well the system you choose integrates with each and every platform you utilise.
+Another crucial factor is how well the virtual waiting room system you choose integrates with each and every platform you utilise.

-The most popular platform for almost all of our Internet use now is via mobile.
+The most popular platform for almost all of our Internet use now is via mobile phone, so it's vital that mobile phone visitors receive a responsive waiting room experience that works on their screen size.
 That said, it would be remiss of any organisation not to provide cover for all eventualities.
-That means having a system that works beautifully on mobile, tablet, laptop, and desktop, whichever browser or website platform.
+That means having a virtual waiting room system that works beautifully and prevents website crashes and app crasshes on mobile, tablet, laptop, and desktop, whichever browser or website platform - which is what Queue-Fair virtual waiting rooms do.

 - Choose a system that keeps your visitor’s place in the queue even if they close down the webpage, app, or turn off their phone.

-- Is your system mobile-friendly, mobile-specific, and will it work on all mobile browsers?
+- Is your virtual waiting room system mobile-friendly, mobile-specific, and will it work on all mobile browsers?

-- Can it support the code or system your existing platform functions on?
+- Can it support the code or systems your existing platform functions on?

-Another sensible consideration to make is which parts of your website or app need specific protection?
-You may want to allow traffic to flow as usual over the majority of your site, only protecting the pages that are the most vulnerable to being overwhelmed.
+Another sensible business consideration to make is which parts of your website or app need specific protection with a virtual waiting room service?
+You may want to allow online traffic to flow as usual over the majority of your site, only protecting the pages that are the most vulnerable to being overwhelmed.

-This can become an issue with many eCommerce facilities, and indeed with ticketing events where a vendor wants their other events to be accessible as usual.
-It’s also an excellent opportunity to let visitors view what else on offer while they’re patiently waiting to make their booking or buy a product.
+This can become an issue with many eCommerce facilities, and indeed with ticketing events where a vendor wants their other events to be accessible as usual, without website crashes.
+It’s also an excellent opportunity to let a person view what else on offer while they’re patiently waiting in the virtual waiting room to make their booking or buy a product.

 How are your website visitors queuing?

 Customer experience goes hand-in-hand with customer confidence and building belief in your brand.
-In today’s society, we are quick to judge and slow to forgive—and why not?
-There are so many alternatives to the systems we choose to engage with.
+In today’s society, we are quick to create judgements and slow to forgive—and why not?
+There are so many alternatives to the systems we choose to engage with, and website crashes are not good for your brand, as well as your systems.

-Queuing psychology shows us that it’s not necessarily queuing that causes the most frustration, but not knowing what's happening.
+Queuing psychology shows us that it’s not necessarily the visitor queue itself that can create the most frustration, but not knowing what's happening.

-How we queue, or more importantly, how well we’re entertained and educated while being kept up-to-date with our progress is paramount.
-If we’re aware of our position in the queue, and when we’re likely to be dealt with, that’s proven to be the most important factor for visitors.
+How we queue, or more importantly, how well we’re entertained and educated while being kept up-to-date with our progress while we wait is paramount.
+If we’re aware of our position in the visitor queue, and when we’re likely to be dealt with, that’s proven to be the most important factor for visitors.

-Of course, we all want a seamless and immediate application, but where that’s not possible, understanding why we’re waiting and for how long plays a healthy part in defeating our anxiety.
+Of course, we all want a seamless and immediate application, but where that’s not possible, understanding why we’re waiting in the visitor queue and for how long plays a healthy part in defeating our anxiety.
 Nobody appreciates being left in the dark without a clue what’s happening.

 What are the common issues and needs of a virtual queuing system?